IT Solutions

 In today’s digital age, cybersecurity is not merely a technological concern—it is a critical business imperative.
 This is particularly true for small and medium-sized businesses (SMBs) operating within the U.S. defense industrial base (DIB).

-Managed Service Providers (MSPs) often play a crucial role in empowering businesses to meet compliance requirements through CMMC Level 1 and Level 2 assessments to navigate this complex landscape and obtain (and maintain) CMMC compliance.
+Managed Service Providers (MSPs) often play a crucial role in helping businesses prepare for CMMC Level 1 and Level 2 compliance through readiness assessments and advisory support to navigate this complex landscape and obtain (or maintain) CMMC compliance.

 The CMMC Framework: A Brief Overview

-The CMMC framework establishes a tiered approach to cybersecurity maturity, ranging from Level 1 (Basic Cyber Hygiene) to Level 5 (Advanced/Progressive).
-Each level comprises specific security practices and processes that organizations must implement to protect Federal Contract Information (FCI) and Controlled Unclassified Information (CUI).
+The Cybersecurity Maturity Model Certification (CMMC) 2.0 framework establishes a tiered approach to cybersecurity maturity, ranging from Level 1 (Basic Cyber Hygiene) to Level 3 (Expert).
+Each level includes specific security practices and processes that organizations must implement to safeguard Federal Contract Information (FCI) and Controlled Unclassified Information (CUI):

 CMMC Compliance Poses Challenges to Businesses